Modified Release Aqueous Suspension for Intramuscular Injection

 unlikely that you will receive too much.

-However, if you experience any side effects after being given Invega Trinza, tell
+However, if you experience any side effects after receiving Invega Trinza, tell your

 You may need urgent medical attention.